open-telemetry/opentelemetry.io/content/en/blog/2023/sunsetting-opencensus.md

 libraries and exporters, and an
 [active open source community](https://www.cncf.io/blog/2023/01/11/a-look-at-the-2022-velocity-of-cncf-linux-foundation-and-top-30-open-source-projects/).

-As a result, we will be archiving all OpenCensus Github repositories (with the exception of [census-instrumentation/opencensus-python][][^python-timeline]) on July 31st, 2023.
+As a result, we will be archiving all OpenCensus GitHub repositories (with the exception of [census-instrumentation/opencensus-python][][^python-timeline]) on July 31st, 2023.
 We are excited to see the
 [long term plan for OpenTelemetry](https://medium.com/opentracing/a-roadmap-to-convergence-b074e5815289)